 - Consider courses you must take (for example to fulfill a requirement for your concentration or minor), country-specific courses you want to take (for example a national history or literature course), and courses that complement Hamilton course offerings (for example, courses in subfields of your discipline that may not be offered at Hamilton).

-- Choose courses that are substantially similar to Hamilton courses in terms of content.
-They may match a Hamilton course closely enough to be counted as its equivalent, or they may simply be rigorous, liberal arts courses in a discipline taught at the College.
+- Choose courses that are similar to Hamilton courses in terms of content and rigor.
+They may match a Hamilton course closely enough to be counted as its equivalent or they may be rigorous, liberal arts courses not offered at Hamilton but in a discipline taught at the College.

 - Be aware that Hamilton DOES NOT award transfer credit for non-liberal arts courses.
 For example, courses in business, advertising, design, fashion, marketing, management, accounting, entrepreneurship, leadership, law or journalism or for "practice" courses such as television production would not receive transfer credit.